 Charles Laughton was a famous English actor.
 Classically trained, Laughton performed in many of Shakespeare’s plays in London and went on to star in a number of major Hollywood films during the 1930’s and 40’s.

 There’s a story from Charles Laughton’s life that illustrates the difference between acting and living.

 Laughton was attending a Christmas party with family friends in London one year.
 During the evening the host of the party asked everyone to recite a favourite poem or passage from literature that best represented the spirit of Christmas.
-When it was the famous actor Charles Laughton’s turn he skilfully recited Psalm 23 from the Bible.
-Of course, everyone applauded Laughton’s excellent performance when he finished – and then it moved onto the next person’s turn and then onto the next.
+When it was the turn of the famous actor Laughton skilfully recited Psalm 23 from the Bible.
+Of course, everyone applauded Laughton’s excellent performance when he finished – and then it moved onto the next person’s turn.

 The last to participate was an adored elderly aunt who had dozed off in a corner.
-Someone gently woke her and explained what going on.
-She thought for a moment and in a shaky voice this dear old lady began to recite Psalm 23: “The Lord is my shepherd I shall not want…”
+Someone gently woke her and explained what was going on.
+She thought for a moment and in a shaky voice the aged lady began to recite Psalm 23: “The Lord is my shepherd I shall not want…”

 There was a slight disquiet in the room for a a very brief moment as everyone realised the aunt wasn’t aware Laughton had shared the exact same passage a few minutes earlier, but they allowed her continue.
 But within a couple of lines of Psalm 23 something happened – the emotion with which this old lady spoke these famous words of Scripture took the gathering by surprise.
 When she finished there were audible sobs from some of those gathered, so unexpectedly moved were they by the re-telling of these ancient words.